Wes Streeting in last-minute plea to doctors to call off strike

 The Health Secretary said he would not move further on pay, despite BMA calls for a 26% uplift to counter what it says is pay erosion over time.

-The Health Secretary is making a last-minute plea to resident doctors to call off their strike, but said the NHS would “do everything we can to keep the show on the road”.
+The Health Secretary has made a last-minute plea to resident doctors to call off their strike, but said the NHS would “do everything we can to keep the show on the road”.

 Wes Streeting is urging members of the British Medical Association (BMA) to scrap their walkout, which is scheduled to last for five days from 7am on Friday, and said doctors have seen an average increase in pay of 28.9%.